3-Common/technical-interview/README.md

 ### Instructions:

 ### 1. Clone the Repository
-  - You will be provided with a Git repository URL.
   - Clone the repository into your local environment.
-  - Pull the latest changes to ensure your code is up to date.
+  - Load the HTML file into a browser to start

 ### 2. Modify script.ts to Implement Data Fetching
   - Retrieve the necessary HTML elements using document.getElementById.